CyR1en/Voxx/Docs/Final.md

 ###### The Voxx TUI App

 The class Voxx that could be found in the tui module is a sub class of a `Textual` `App`.
 Textual is a TUI library that allows us to render conventional UI models in a command line terminal.
-The TUI for Voxx is really simple, just have one basic `screen` and inside the screen is a `VerticalScroll` container, an `Input` field, and a `Footer`.
+The TUI for Voxx is really simple, it just has one basic `screen` and inside of that screen is a `VerticalScroll` container, an `Input` field, and a `Footer`.

-The `VerticalScroll` will be used to import two widget, the `MessageBar` and the `NotificationBar`.
+The `VerticalScroll` will be used to inser two widget, the `MessageBar` and the `NotificationBar`.

 - Both MessageBar and NotificationBar are a subclass of the widget `Container` that has a border property and a `Static` text.